 My name is Costa Michailidis.
 I'm cofounder here at Innovation Bound and a project leader at our sister company Knowinnovation.
 I have spent the last ten years leading innovation projects at large enterprises, with pioneering nonprofits, and with scientists at NASA, the National Science Foundation and so on.
-These projects facilitate the development of research ideas for efforts like the search for life beyond Earth, building synthetic cells, crafting circular economies, using super computers to enhance cancer therapies, and so on.
+These projects facilitate the development of research ideas for efforts like the search for life beyond Earth, building synthetic cells, crafting circular economies, reforming life science education, using super computers to enhance cancer therapies, and so on.
 On the business side, we help nonprofits and large companies generate new product ideas and build innovation training programs.
-I am not alone 💛 You can learn more about my team here: www.innovationbound.com/who-we-are.
+I am not alone 💛 You can learn more about my team at www.innovationbound.com/who-we-are.
 They are awesome!

 My purpose is to take what we've learned about creativity and innovation working on some of the most complex challenges our world faces with some of the brightest minds, and to share that with you.

 Creativity is not just for people in shiny laboratories and fancy office buildings with big budgets.
 It's for all of us, it's in all of us.